 Seals from colonies on the North Atlantic island of North Rona that had higher levels of the hormone oxytocin in their blood stay closer to pups.
 This suggests that the hormone, often called the love hormone because of its role in love and in female reproductive biological functions, is paramount to forming a mother-child bond.

-Lead author Dr Kelly Robinson of University of St. Andrews says oxytocin may predict maternal relationships in both humans and seals.
-“The link between oxytocin and maternal behaviour not only has important consequences for pup survival in grey seals, but helps us understand why some individuals, including humans, are better mothers than others,” Robinson said.
+Lead author Dr. Kelly Robinson of University of St. Andrews says oxytocin may predict maternal relationships in both humans and seals.
+“The link between oxytocin and maternal behavior not only has important consequences for pup survival in grey seals but helps us understand why some individuals, including humans, are better mothers than others,” Robinson said.

 “Mother-pup separation often results in starvation and is the largest cause of pup death in grey seals.
 Preventing separations between mothers and pups within a busy breeding colony is crucial for infant survival,” Robinson said.